 We aim to rehome a working cat to you that matches your expectations of what you would like from your working cats.
-If you are looking for a feral working cat, we would seek to rehome a cat that had little interest in interacting with people.
-Whereas, if you were interested in having a working cat that wanted to have some friendly interaction with people, we would ensure we rehomed you a cat that has previously showed interest in people.
+If you’re looking for a more independent working cat, we will match you with one that prefers minimal human interaction.
+If you’d like a working cat that enjoys some friendly contact, we will place one that has previously shown interest in people.

 • Three food bowls and a water bowl